fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs requested_by_date %}
-The date when the changes associated with the current record were requested or initiated.
+The date the change is requested for.
 {% enddocs %}

 {% docs change_requested_by_date %}
-The date when the changes associated with the current record were requested or initiated.
+The date the change is requested for.
 {% enddocs %}

 {% docs requested_by_link %}